 Soar through the Skies in a Hot Air Balloon

-Get a bird’s eye view of the landscapes when you take to the skies in a hot air balloon.
+Get a bird’s eye view of the landscapes when you take to the skies in a hot air balloon with Traverse City Balloon Tours.
 Hop into the comfy basket beneath the giant multi-colored balloon and prepare for a fantastic trip.

 If you’re looking for a romantic experience with that special someone, you can book a one-hour flight with champagne to watch as the sky changes color and the sun goes down over the city.
 Sunrise experiences are also available.